 Informational Interview Sample Questions What are you the most proud of in your business operations?
 What keeps your business operating smoothly?
-Probe questions: Can you think of anything that would improve the workflo Are there times of day when the workflow does not go sn the situation?
-Is there a product or service that you would like to provide that you are Probe questions: What is limiting/keeping you from providing (stop Do you have a target date for when for providing tate the product or service)?
+Probe questions: Can you think of anything that would improve the workflow in your business?
+Are there times of day when the workflow does not go smoothly?
+What would improve the situation?
+Is there a product or service that you would like to provide that you aren't currently?
+Probe questions: What is limiting/keeping you from providing (state the product or service)?
+Do you have a target date for when for providing (state the product or service)?
 What is innovative about your business?
 Probe questions: Who is leading the innovations?
-What resources do you need to continue employer has described.) (state the innovation that the How are you making improvements?
+What resources do you need to continue (state the innovation that the employer has described.)
+How are you making improvements?
 Probe questions: Who is leading the improvements?
-What resources do you need to continueemployer has described.) (state the improvements that the What plans do you have to grow your business?
+What resources do you need to continue (state the improvements that the employer has described.)
+What plans do you have to grow your business?
 Probe questions: What is your biggest barrier to growing your business?
-What can be done to remove the barrier to growing you What stress are you or your employees experiencing?
-Probe questions: Can you think of ways that the stress could be reduced the stress of th
+What can be done to remove the barrier to growing your business?
+What stress are you or your employees experiencing?
+Probe questions: Can you think of ways that the stress could be reduced?